videochat-extension/videochat-extension/README.md

 * Integration of the facial recognition API, services such as findclone.ru.
 * Button to clear cookies on ban popup.
 * Avoid fingerprinting.

+## Please note
+* This extension is intended for real users who come to chat without destructive / hostile intentions.
+* **There is a related project: [videochatru-mitm](https://github.com/qrlk/videochatru-mitm).**
+  * A desktop application designed for content creators and streamers.
+  * The active development of the project was stopped due to the reasons specified in its readme.
+  * The use of the program may cause ethical / legal problems, so the program is provided exclusively for educational purposes.
+  * To work, it requires **[obs-studio](https://obsproject.com)** and **[voicemeeter potato](https://vb-audio.com/Voicemeeter/potato.htm)**.
+  * The project is not intended for a wide audience and requires serious computer experience to set up and use.
+* All PRs with functionality that can harm users of the platform, such as bypassing the ban on virtual cameras to scare people with screamers, will be rejected.